trimstray/nginx-admins-handbook/doc/RULES.md

   > The `add_header` directive works in the `if`, `location`, `server`, and `http` scopes.
 The `proxy_*_header` directives works in the `location`, `server`, and `http` scopes.
 These directives are inherited from the previous level if and only if there are no `add_header` or `proxy_*_header` directives defined on the current level.

   > If you use them in multiple contexts only the lowest occurrences are used.
 So, if you specify it in the `server` and `location` contexts (even if you hide different header by setting with the same directive and value) only the one of them in the `location` block are used.
-To prevent this situation, you should define a common config snippet and use it on `location` level.
+To prevent this situation, you should define a common config snippet and only include it in each individual `location` where you want these headers to be sent.
 It is the most predictable solution.

   > In my opinion, also interesting solution is use an include file with your global headers and add it to the `http` context (however, then you duplicate the rules unnecessarily).
 Next, you should also set up other include file with your server/domain specific configuration (but always with your global headers!
 You have to repeat it in the lowest contexts) and add it to the `server/location` contexts.
 However, it is a little more complicated and does not guarantee consistency in any way.